-Texas Wind Farm is Helping Our Company Reduce Environmental Impact
+Wind Farm Helps Us Reduce Environmental Impact

 On June 1, 2019, the renewable energy generated by Seymour Hills Wind Farm in northwestern Texas started helping our company reduce U.S. Scope 2 greenhouse gas (GHG) emissions from electricity by about 30 percent through a virtual power purchase agreement.